fernandeslucas94/desafio-up-tech/README.md

-### This project is developer for the Up!Tech program from Riachuelo!
+### This project are being developed for the Up!Tech program from Riachuelo!

+##
+The purpose is to develop a Checkout screen for a ecommerce